SkyL9ne/termux-api/README.md

 ## Client scripts

-Client scripts which processes command line arguments before calling the `termux-api` helper binary are available in the [termux-api package](https://github.com/termux/termux-api-package).
+Client scripts which processes command line arguments before calling the `termux-api` helper binaries are available in the [termux-api package](https://github.com/termux/termux-api-package).

 ## Ideas

-- Wifi network search and connect.
+- WiFi network search and connect.
 - Add extra permissions to the app to (un)install apps, stop processes etc.